Interested in competing? Check out the requirements and what's involved.

 The top 4 scores in the K-12 Section will be finalists for an over-the-board playoff to determine the Champion who will represent Alabama at the Ruth Haring National Girls Tournament of Champions (NGTOC)

-1st-3rd place team medals awarded in each section.
+1st-3rd place team medals and trophies awarded in each section.

 The United States Chess Federation rules require all competitors in rated sections to record their moves as they play.
 All tournaments conducted by MCCL enforce all USCF rules.If you are not familiar with how to record, read these articles (part 1 and part 2) and watch this video.

 Online Tournament Registration Information

 Most online tournaments are not rated and will only affect your ChessKid or Chess.com ratings in that system.
 If a tournament is RATED on Chess.com , it will be indicated in the tournament details.

 ChessKid.com Tournaments: Here is an article telling you how to join tournaments on ChessKid.
 ChessKid Tip: Use a computer Browser to access Live Chess, not a mobile device of any kind.

 To join tournaments, go to Play vs. Kid and click on the tournament you want to join to the right hand side of the screen (you can join a ChessKid tournament 15 minutes before start time--join early so you don't miss the first round!).
 The tournaments have various time controls and numbers of rounds, so be sure you can commit to playing for the duration before you join.
 When your round is over, you can watch other games still in progress.
 The next round will be paired when everyone has finished playing the current round, so stay online.
 Good luck!